FusionAuth/fusionauth-astro-components/README.md

 $ npm install @fusionauth/astro-components
 ```

-> These components were tested with both versions 2 and 3 of Astro.
+> These components were tested with versions 2, 3 and 4 of Astro.

 # Components